stafwag/blog/source/_posts/2019-01-26-how-to-install-libreboot-on-a-thinkspad-w500.markdown

 [Binary blobs](https://en.wikipedia.org/wiki/Binary_blob) are bad.
 Having a closed source binary-only piece of software on your system is not only unacceptable for [Free Software activists](https://en.wikipedia.org/wiki/Free_software_movement) it also makes it more difficult to review what it really does and makes it more difficult to review it for security concerns.

 Having your system vulnerable is also a bad thing of course.
-Can't wait to get a computer systems with an open CPU architecture like [RISC-V](https://en.wikipedia.org/wiki/RISC-V).
+Can't wait to get a computer system with an open CPU architecture like [RISC-V](https://en.wikipedia.org/wiki/RISC-V).

 # Preparation